uday160386/ml-model-as-rest-api/README.md

-# 🌸 ML Model Integration and Deployment
+# ML Model Integration and Deployment

-A complete machine learning pipeline that trains a DecisionTreeClassifier on the Iris dataset, exposes it as a REST API using FastAPI, and deploys it as an Azure Function for scalable predictions.
+Supervised(DecisionTreeClassifier) machine learning algorithm, that trains on the Iris dataset, exposes it as a REST API using FastAPI, and deploys it as an Azure Function for scalable predictions.

 ## 🚀 Features